-NMFS SFD proposes to authorize the pelagic ASLL fishery as currently managed.
-NMFS regulates the fishery to meet the requirements of the Endangered Species Act (16 U.S.C.
-1531 et seq.), Marine Mammal Protection Act (16 U.S.C.
-1361 et seq.), Magnuson-Stevens Fishery Conservation and Management Act (16 U.S.C.
-1801 et seq.), and other applicable laws.
+NMFS SFD proposes to authorize the pelagic ASLL fishery as currently managed under the existing regulatory framework of the Pelagic FEP and other applicable laws including the Endangered Species Act (16 U.S.C.
+1531 et seq.) and Marine Mammal Protection Act (16 U.S.C.
+1361 et seq.).
 As specified above in the Consultation History, new species have been listed as threatened or endangered under the ESA and pursuant to criteria (2), (3), and (4) of the regulations at 50 CFR 402.16, reinitiation of consultation is therefore required for the authorization of the United States ASLL fishery as currently managed.
-These measures include an exemption to certain portions of the LVPA, modifications to the limited access program (86 FR 55743), and retention limits for swordfish (85 FR 71577).
 This document represents NMFS' biological opinion (Opinion) on the effects of the operation of the ASLL fishery, under the existing regulatory framework.